Samuelsen1/Tech-Writing-Samples/Monitor-dosage.md

 To monitor your dosage:
 1. Navigate to **View Medication**, select the condition and tap the medication you want to manage.
 2. Tap **Dosage Monitor**.
+ (To Include Image...)
-3. You will see:
+4. You will see:
    - The prescribed dosage
    - The schedule for taking each dose (e.g., every 8 hours)
-   - A **toggle or check-off option** to mark each dose as "taken"
+   - A **toggle or check-off option** to mark each dose as "taken"(To Include Image...)

-4. Welth will send push notifications 10 minutes before each scheduled dose.
+5. Welth will send push notifications 10 minutes before each scheduled dose.
-5. If you've missed a dose, the app will display a notification and log it under **Missed Doses**.
+6. If you've missed a dose, the app will display a notification and log it under **Missed Doses**.

 ---